SeaFilmz/McFly/README.md

     <li>< for less than</li>
     <li>>= for greater than or equal to</li>
     <li><= for less than or equal to</li>
+    <li>! for comparing if 2 numbers do not have the same type and do not have the same numerical value</li>
     <li>!= for comparing if 2 numbers do not have the same numerical value</li>
   </ul>